dilexus/flexus/README.md

 This project is a starting point for a Flutter application.

-This is an Open Source Framework to Create Application With Flutter.
-This framework can be used to create an app for both Android and iOS Plaforms
+This is an Open Source Framework to create application with flutter.
+This framework can be used to create an app for both Android and iOS Platforms

 ### Features
 1. Firebase integration support